Last Updated: January 5, 2026By

 For the master’s tools will never dismantle the master’s house.
 They may allow us to temporarily beat him at his own game, but they will never enable us to bring about genuine change.
 And this fact is only threatening to those women who still define the master’s house as their only source of support.
 (42)

-And this, is a reminder from the same 1976 Audre Lorde speech for consideration:
+And this, a reminder from the same 1976 Audre Lorde speech for deeper consideration:

-Within the interdependence of mutual (nondominant) difference lies that security which enables us to descend into the chaos of knowledge and return with the true vision of our future, along with the concomitant power to effect those changes which bring that future into being.
-The difference is that raw and powerful connection from which our personal power is forged.
+Within the interdependence of mutual (nondominant) difference lies that security which enables us to descend into the chaos of knowledge and return with true vision of our future, along with the concomitant power to effect those changes which bring that future into being.
+Difference is that raw and powerful connection from which our personal power is forged.
 (41)

-These considerations become instrumental in the larger contemplations of Indigenous Performance Art, the languages available that promote awareness, and understanding of Indigenous artistic production.
-Some of us, Indigenous and Non-Indigenous, have never held a drum or a rattle or a mask or a button blanket before and the result of this means we come to these stories of Indigenous Performance Art with a limited imagination of the artist’s tools, and no probably no awareness of how these tools are making creative choices within the production of the artwork.
+These offerings from Harjo and Lorde become instrumental to the larger contemplations of Indigenous Performance Art, and how English writing systems are always trying to take centre stage.
+Some of us, Indigenous and Non-Indigenous, have never held a drum or a rattle or a mask or a button blanket before and the result of this means we come to these words and stories of Indigenous Performance Art with a limited imagination of the possibilities of these artist tools.
+Some of us Readers probably have no awareness of how these tools are making creative choices within the production of the artwork because we’ve never held a drum or a rattle or a mask.
 This acknowledgment isn’t about assigning a fault.
-This acknowledgement is focused on our collective experience of colonialism in Canada and how Canada benefits from telling a one-sided story that prioritizes itself.
-This limitation affects our ability to come in closer to what the Indigenous performance artist is achieving within their artwork.
+This acknowledgement is focused on our collective experience of colonialism in Canada, and how Canada benefits from telling a one-sided story that prioritizes itself.
+This limitation affects our ability to come in closer to what the Indigenous Performance Artist is achieving within their artwork because of the collaboration, and shared intentions, of artist and their artistic tools.

 To experiment with different forms of writing resonant theory that consider intersubjectivity between listen, music and space and reach beyond adjectival reliance, I engage in what I call apposite methodology.
 Apposite methodologies are processes for conveying experience alongside subjectivity and alterity; they are forms of what is somethings referred to as “writing with” a subject in contrast to “writing about.”
 They also envision possibilities for how writing might not just take the form of words inscribed on the page but also forms that share space alongside or move in relationship with another subjectivity.
 “Writing” in this sense might be considered either a textual or material form: song writing, sculptural writing, and film writing.
 At the heart of these experiments in resonant theory are anticolonial epistemes for sharing experience, that emerge out of the history of performative writing.
 (81)